jaconstantine/battleship/Readme.md

 #### Board

 Class that represents a game board and the interactions with it.
 This class controls the board size, the number of ships per board, and ths size of the ships.
+A board maintains a set of moves that have been played against it in order to detect that a move has already been played.

 Methods